HL7/PDDI-CDS/input/pagecontent/documentation.md

 ## <span style="color:silver"> 7.2.0 </span> Level 1 Implementation - Warfarin + NSAIDs Knowledge Artifact (semi-structured)

 Figure 2 depicts how a PDDI CDS implementer would translate a minimal information model narrative to a semi-structured knowledge artifact.
 The Level 1 Implementation uses a single CDS service call and response with the `order-sign` hook.
 The decision tree results in three warning indicators (i.e., green, orange, red) and contextual factors that MAY be passed to the clinician.
-After processing the CDS Hooks `order-sign` request, the CDS service MUST return CDS Hooks Cards that MAY include actions with associated FHIR resources.
+After processing the CDS Hooks `order-sign` request, the CDS service SHOULD return CDS Hooks Cards that MAY include actions with associated FHIR resources.
 Figure 3 builds on Figure 2 by depicting a Card display example within the order entry workflow.
 The decision points, `order-sign` request, and Card(s) response are discussed further in the sections below.

 <figure class="figure">